rossvideo/Catena/docs/gRPC/ExecuteCommand.md

     Value response = 2;
     Exception exception = 3;  /* This is for Server/Device error executing the
                                * command. */
-    bool proceed = 4;         // Used to short circuit sending payloads }
+  }
 }